-︎︎︎ Olaf Grawert plans, writes and talks about architecture.
-He is interested in the political and economic conditions of spatial production.
-He works collaboratively between Berlin and Zurich, in a close network of people and institutions, developing projects between theory and practice: from buildings to campaigns, exhibitions, films and publications and teaching.
+︎︎︎ Olaf Grawert plans, writes, and talks about architecture, with a particular focus on the political and economic conditions of spatial production.
+He collaborates closely with a network of people and institutions between Berlin and Zurich, developing projects that bridge theory and practice.
+His projects range from building design to campaigns, exhibitions, films, publications, and teaching.

 ︎︎︎ Architect and partner at b+